Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

-There remains a small technical difficulty in continuing the programme outlined above.
-We would like to count vertices surviving at step $2$, and use Lemma~\ref{lem:coupling} and a lower bound on the sum of conditional expectations given by the product of $s_1$ and the probability bound from Fact~\ref{cl:degen:probs} to show that the result is likely to be large.
-But it is possible that less than $s_1$ vertices survive at step $1$, so that this bound on the sum of conditional expectations does not hold almost surely (it only holds with very high probability).
+There remains a small technical difficulty in continuing.
+We would like to count vertices surviving at step $2$, and use Lemma~\ref{lem:coupling} and a lower bound on the sum of conditional expectations given by the product of $s_1$ and the probability bound from Fact~\ref{cl:degen:probs} to show that the number of vertices surviving at step $2$ is likely to be large.
+But it is possible that less than $s_1$ vertices survive at step $1$, so that this bound on the sum of conditional expectations does not hold almost surely (it only holds a.a.s.).

 To get around this problem, we use the following trick.
-We say $x$ is \emph{dangerous at step $1$} if the following holds.
-Immediately after embedding the first vertex of $M_x$ in Algorithm~\ref{alg:RGA:deg}, the number of vertices $x'$ in $Y$ such that $A_{x,1}$ is certainly equal to one (i.e.\ such that the first vertex of $M_{x'}$ was embedded to a vertex which is neither poor nor bad, so $x'$ survives at step $1$), plus the number of vertices $x'$ in $Y$ such that the first vertex of $M_{x'}$ has not yet been embedded, is at most $s_1$.
+Given $x$, immediately after embedding the first vertex of $M_x$ in Algorithm~\ref{alg:RGA:deg}, let $g$ be the number of vertices $x'$ in $Y$ such that $A_{x,1}$ is certainly equal to one, i.e.\ such that the first vertex of $M_{x'}$ was embedded to a vertex which is neither poor nor bad, so $x'$ survives at step $1$.
+Let $h$ be the number of vertices $x'$ in $Y$ such that the first vertex of $M_{x'}$ has not yet been embedded.
+If $g+h\le s_1$, we say $x$ is \emph{dangerous at step $1$} if the following holds.
 In other words, we say $x$ is dangerous at step $1$ if after embedding the first vertex of $M_x$ we already know that $\cA_1$ does not occur.